A stroll around St. James’s, London, England

 It was here between 1842 & 1845 that a diplomatic mission was established.

-While we were wandering around, we came across various blue and green plaques, that you so often see dotted around the streets of London.
+While we were wandering around, we came across various blue and green plaques you so often see dotted around the streets of London.

-Along St. James’s Place was a green plaque for Sir Winston Churchill, showing where lived during 1880 and 1883
+Along St. James’s Place was a green plaque for Sir Winston Churchill, showing where they lived between 1880 and 1883.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.